- Overview

 Welcome to Belize!
 It’s hard to believe that just a short two-hour flight from a USA gateway puts you right into the tropical zone.
 Breathe deep—you are HERE and your vacation starts now.

 We head out from the airport to reach Black Rock Lodge late in the day.
 On the way, we keep our binoculars handy, scanning fencerows and utility lines for the first birds of the trip.
-Expect to see Tropical Kingbird, Vermilion and Social Flycatchers, Great Kiskadee, White-collared Seedeater, and Tropical Mockingbird, with Lesser Yellow-headed and Black Vultures soaring overhead.
+Expect to see Tropical Kingbird, Vermilion and Social Flycatchers, Great Kiskadee, Morelet's Seedeater, and Tropical Mockingbird, with Lesser Yellow-headed and Black Vultures soaring overhead.
 We also keep our eyes open for wading birds in the roadside wetlands and farm ponds as we move into the countryside, watching for Tricolored and Little Blue Herons, Wood Stork, and possibly a Roseate Spoonbill.

 We want to arrive at the lodge in time for you to take in the marvelous late-day feeding frenzy on feeders below the veranda.
 Our route is about a 2.5 hour drive in total, the last seven miles on a country back road (yes, bumps—that is what keeps the area pristine and wild!).
-Black Rock’s style is casucal, in keeping with the local culture.
+Black Rock’s style is casual, in keeping with the local culture.
 Its setting is dramatic, above the winding Macal River.
 Views from the dining area down to the river and out to extensive forested ridges of Don Elijio Panti National Park, a 13,000-acre swath of luxurious rainforest, are sublime.
 Settle in, scan the sky for raptors, and enjoy the relaxed vibe!
 The wonderful staff here help to make you immediately feel at home.

 After dinner, we drive a short way out into a more open area to look for Northern Potoo and perhaps some of the resident owls.